 - 2 Cherry Tomatoes or 1 small Tomato

-- 1-2 tbsp. diced Red Onion (recipe called for green onion.
+- 1-2 tablespoon diced Red Onion (recipe called for green onion.
 I was out of it and used onion)

-- ¼ tsp.
-Black Pepper Powder (adjust to taste)
+- ¼ teaspoon Black Pepper Powder (adjust to taste)

 - Dice avocado and onion.
 Cut tomatoes into 4 pieces.

 - Make a vinaigrette by whisking together oil, lime juice, vinegar, salt and black pepper.

 - Pour it over vegetables and toss.

 - Serve it as a side dish.

 Please add your Malagasy recipes to the linky below and visit my co-host to see what they are cooking.